Your gift is 100% tax deductible.

 Helicobacter pylori infection

-Infection with Helicobacter pylori (H pylori) bacteria seems to be a major cause of stomach cancer, especially cancers in the lower (distal) part of the stomach.
-Long-term infection of the stomach with this germ may lead to atrophic gastritis and other pre-cancerous changes of the inner lining of the stomach.
+Infection with Helicobacter pylori (H pylori) bacteria is a major cause of stomach cancer, especially cancers in the lower (distal) part of the stomach.
+Long-term infection of the stomach with this germ can lead to atrophic gastritis and other precancerous changes of the inner lining of the stomach (see above).

-People with stomach cancer have a higher rate of H pylori infection than people without this cancer.
+People with stomach cancer have a higher rate of H pylori infection than people who don’t have this cancer.
 H pylori infection is also linked to some types of lymphoma of the stomach.
-Even so, most people who carry this germ in their stomach never develop cancer.
+Even so, many people are infected with H pylori, and most people who carry this germ in their stomach never develop cancer.

 Diet